h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

   const subDomainInstance = SubDomain.at(subDomainContractAddress)
   console.assert((await subDomainInstance.view.getUrl()).returns === stringToHex('x.com/home'))

-  const subDomainContractId = subContractId(domain.contractId, stringToHex('x.com/home'), 0)
+  const subDomainContractId = subContractId(domain.contractId, stringToHex('home'), 0)
   console.assert(subDomainContractAddress === addressFromContractId(subDomainContractId))
 }

 test()
 ```

 In the test code above, we first deploy a `SubDomain` template contract.
 Then, we deploy the `Domain` contract with the URL `x.com` and the ID of the `SubDomain` template contract.
-Next, we call the `createSubDomain` method to create a `SubDomain` sub-contract with the URL `home`.
-The code then retrieves the address of the newly created `SubDomain` sub-contract using the `getSubDomain` method and verifies that its URL is correctly set to `x.com/home`.
-Finally, it demonstrates how to compute the sub-contract's ID directly using the `subContractId` function in the Web3 SDK and confirms that this matches the address returned by the contract method.
+Next, we call the `createSubDomain` method to create a `SubDomain` sub contract with the URL `home`.
+The code then retrieves the address of the newly created `SubDomain` sub contract using the `getSubDomain` method and verifies that its URL is correctly set to `x.com/home`.
+Finally, it demonstrates how to compute the sub contract's ID directly using the `subContractId` function in the Web3 SDK and confirms that this matches the address returned by the contract method.

 ###### Asset Functions